SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ### Update the Workflow Services JSOM to create the workflow association

 Immediately following the HTML form section in the source file there is a  _ecmascriptshort_ block of code that is about 200 lines long.
-This code block illustrates the new Workflow Services JavaScript Client Side Object Model (JSOM) API implementation in SharePoint Server 2013.
+This code block illustrates the new Workflow Services JavaScript Client Side Object Model (JSOM) API implementation in SharePoint.
 For the most part, this JavaScript code should be left unchanged because it does some important things: